katerinakazantseva/strainy/README.md

 ## Quick usage

-After successful installation, you should be able to run:
+After repository cloning/installation, you should be able to run:

 ```
 conda activate strainy